tiian/tiian.github.io/lixa/performances/performances.md

 - *t1* is used to simulate the "thinking time" of a real Application Program
 - *t2* is used to simulate the "thinking time" of the Resource Managers, like for example an SQL statement or a message PUT

+Both *t1* and *t2* are randomly distributed in a range to simulate a more realistic scenario.

 In every cycle of the loop, the connection is opened (tx_open) and closed (tx_close): this can be considered a typical behavior for an online service; **lixat** can even simulate a batch process with a single pair of tx_open/tx_close and many tx_begin/tx_commit, but the figures presented below are related to an online service behavior.